DataDog/integrations-extras/sedai/README.md

 * **Configuration-free:** By inferring your topology and metrics, Sedai leverages them to detect signals based on observed performance.
 * **Autonomous Availability:** Prevent issues and ensure the highest levels of availability with autonomous actions.
 * **Release Intelligence:** Validate release performance in production in real-time with smart scorecards that assess the quality of your deployments and analyze deviations in latency and errors.
-* **Resource Optimization:** Improve customer experience and lower cloud costs on the fly with dynamic allocation that smartly manages your resources based on their traffic needs.
+* **Resource Optimization:** Improve customer experience and lower cloud costs on the fly with dynamic allocation that manages your resources based on traffic needs.
+* **Smart SLOs:** In addition to automatically analyzing and defining targets, Sedai manages error budgets with autonomous actions that prevent errors, downtime, and SLO breaches.

 Visit **[Sedai Inc.][1]** to learn more.